adibarbusoftlab/playgist/_posts/en/2023-10-02-android-update-upgrade.md

 Your device will eventually reboot and begin the installation process for the new Android version.

-## Methond 2: Manually update Android by connecting the phone or tablet to a computer via a data cable.
+## Method 2: Manually update Android by connecting the phone or tablet to a computer via a data cable.

 If the phone or tablet cannot be used, preventing you from updating it using the previous method, or if there are new Android versions not detected by the system, you can update the device through a computer with device management software installed.